SeongGino/RetroGame350-AppRepo/README.md

 ### Index:

-350teric (Pronounced "Esoteric"): Based on GMenu2x, similar to GMenuNX (RetroFW) with additions such as preview images, extended skin customization, etc. [Example repos](https://github.com/m1024x/retrogame-skin-pack) [that demonstrate](https://github.com/SeongGino/LegieUI-NX) [the added possibilities.](https://github.com/SeongGino/SymphieUI-NX)
+*350teric (Pronounced "Esoteric"):* Based on GMenu2x, similar to GMenuNX (RetroFW) with additions such as preview images, extended skin customization, etc. [Example repos](https://github.com/m1024x/retrogame-skin-pack) [that demonstrate](https://github.com/SeongGino/LegieUI-NX) [the added possibilities.](https://github.com/SeongGino/SymphieUI-NX)

+*SimpleMenu:* A new menu system with focus on usability and aesthetic/functional simplicity.

-EmulationStation: A port of [the PC frontend](https://emulationstation.org/index.html) - is known to not support many pre-existing themes, requires pre-configuration for specific emulators, and is generally not as plug-n-play friendly as GMenu or SimpleMenu.
+*EmulationStation:* A port of [the PC frontend](https://emulationstation.org/index.html) - is known to not support many pre-existing themes, requires pre-configuration for specific emulators, and is generally not as plug-n-play friendly as GMenu or SimpleMenu.
 Is a work-in-progress.

-SimpleMenu: A new menu system with focus on usability and aesthetic/functional simplicity.

 ---